 With all that said, the medical community has warned of serious risks regarding the consumption of raw milk, and as such it’s heavily regulated.

 Health Risks Related to Raw Milk

 As far as health risks go, the biggest problem to worry about is bacteria.
-The presence of bacteria puts you at risk of infection, and can mean either hospitalization with severe consequences.
+The presence of bacteria puts you at risk of infection and can mean either hospitalization with severe consequences.
 Some of the germs / bacteria include Salmonella and E. coli.

 Infants, pregnant women, and those with weakened immune systems are advised against drinking raw milk as they are more susceptible to illness/infection.

-It’s important to note, however, that there’s a lot of conflicting information on web related to the subject of raw milk.
+It’s important to note, however, that there’s a lot of conflicting information on the web related to the subject of raw milk.

 Unfortunately, the bulk of the information is negative – the CDC makes the idea of illness and/or death sound almost imminent or at least frequent, although the numbers of infections and deaths are very low.